Vector04/tudelft-thesis-template/template/main.typ

+/* Imports: */
-// IMPORTS: Note: these imports need to repeated for every file used in the document.
+// Note: these imports need to repeated for every file used in the document.

-// Main Import for the template
+// Main import of the template
-// Includes wrap-it and equate packages by default.
+// This import contains the wrap-it and equate packages by default.
 #import "@local/tudelft-thesis:0.1.0": *

 // Extra packages to your liking